Why is Roof Maintenance Important?

 One of the most important pieces of roof maintenance is removing sitting debris, especially in roof valleys.
 When leaves, sticks, or other debris build-up, a literal dam forms on your roof.

 This causes water to back up, get under the shingles, and leak inside your home.
-Sitting debris also becomes oversaturated the longer it’s left to sit, which damages and shortens the lifespan of the shingles below.
+Debris can also become oversaturated the longer it sits, which damages and shortens the lifespan of the shingles below.

 Your attic is the perfect safe place for squirrels, raccoons, and other small animals.
 They can severely damage your home by causing a leak, chewing on the electrical wiring, and creating a biohazard with their waste.